 What’s even more interesting is that after passing the million mile mark, Freeland didn’t stop.
 Instead, he “wanted to see just how far this piece of machinery would go,” and kept putting on the miles.

 While most of the maintenance was to be expected – new hoses, alternators, batteries, etc… a few things do stand out.
-First, it is the original 7.3L V8 engine and manual, yes you read that right, manual transmission albeit with a new clutch and pressure plate.
+First, it is the original 7.3L V8 engine and manual, yes you read that right, zero engine needs, and a manual transmission albeit with a new clutch and pressure plate.
 The rear end is stock and, like the other million mile Chevy owner we interviewed, he used Michelin tires getting extraordinary mileage out of them in the range of 120k miles.
 Finally, the rear end wasn’t touched, neither were the various suspension parts and the truck is rust free including the frame which looks exceptionally for a 20 year-old truck with 1.3 million miles on it.

 The only really interesting thing he had to replace was the steering box.
 He said he just plumb wore it out.